ddev/ddev/docs/content/users/install/ddev-installation.md

     ### Important Considerations for WSL2 and DDEV

+    * You **must** use WSL2, not WSL version 1.
+      Use `wsl.exe -l -v` to see the versions of the distros you are using they should be v2.
     * WSL2 is supported on Windows 10 and 11.
       All Windows 10/11 editions, including Windows 10 Home support WSL2.
     * WSL2 offers a faster, smoother experience.
       It’s vastly more performant, and you’re less likely to have obscure Windows problems.